The Ultimate Guide to Credit Cards

 • Credit limit increase fee: On the one hand, it’s nice when the issuer is willing to increase your credit limit after you demonstrate your ability to pay on time.
 But then some issuers ruin the party by charging a fee for the increase.

-It doesn’t hurt to try and prequalify for this card, so give it a go.
+Any of the cards above can help you get the credit you need and will approve applicants with bad credit.
+It doesn’t hurt to try and prequalify for a card, so give it a go.

 Advertiser Disclosure